shekhargulati/java8-the-missing-tutorial/03-streams.md

 List<Task> tasks = Arrays.asList(task1, task2, task3, task4, task5);
 ```

-> We will not discuss about Java 8 Date Time API today.
+> We will not discuss about Java 8 Date Time API in this chapter.
 For now, just think of as the fluent API to work with dates.

-#### Example 1 -- Find all the reading task titles sorted by their creation date
+### Example 1 -- Find all reading task titles sorted by their creation date

 The first example that we will discuss is to find all the reading task titles sorted by creation date.
-The operations that we need to perform to code this example are:
+The operations that we need to perform are:

 1. Filter all the tasks that have TaskType as READING.
 2. Sort the filtered values tasks by `createdOn` field.